hmito/esj72web/web/regist_oral_poster.md

 ### Precautions

 - In order to secure judges, the number of poster award applications will be capped at 500.
 Applications will be accepted on a first-come, first-served basis, and if the limit is reached, the poster will be presented as a general poster or oral presentation.
 - Poster awards will be judged based on online posters to ensure fairness.
-The judging will take place before the conference begins, so please make sure to upload your poster to ONLINE CONF by the specified deadline (scheduled for March 11 at 23:59).
+The judging will take place before the conference begins, so please make sure to upload your poster to ONLINE CONF by the specified deadline (scheduled for March 11, 2025, 23:59 (JST)).
 - In line with the concept that "a poster presentation is a way to concisely summarize research content within a limited space," the poster format should be one A0-sized sheet.
 The orientation can be either vertical or horizontal, depending on your preference, such as choosing vertical orientation to match on-site presentations or horizontal orientation to fit computer screens.
 - For the online poster presentations, you may upload a graphical abstract, the main poster, supplementary materials (PDF), and an explanatory video.
 However, only the main poster will be evaluated.
 Even if you also displayed the poster on-site, only the online poster will be considered for the award.
 - This conference will not have a core time or video discussion spaces for online posters, so please focus on creating a clear and understandable poster.
 For items that are difficult to evaluate by viewing the poster alone, judges may use text chat to ask the presenter questions and use the responses for evaluation.